MJDavison/Pong-Game/README.md

 # Pong-Game
- The first game in my series of projects without any tutorial help.
+ "Pong", a classical arcade game, is the first game in my series of games that I'll try to produce without following any tutorials.
+The only outside reference being the Unity documentation.